fsharp/fslang-spec/spec/introduction.md

 # Introduction
 F# is a scalable, succinct, type-safe, type-inferred, efficiently executing functional/imperative/object-oriented programming language.
-It aims to be the premier typed functional programming language for the .NET framework and other implementations of the Ecma 335 Common Language Infrastructure (CLI) specification.
-F# was partly inspired by the OCaml language and shares some common core constructs with it.
+It aims to be the premier typed functional programming language for .NET and other implementations of the [ECMA-335 Common Language Infrastructure (CLI) specification](https://ecma-international.org/publications-and-standards/standards/ecma-335/).
+F# was partly inspired by the [OCaml language](https://ocaml.org/) and shares some common core constructs with it.

 ## A First Program
 Over the next few sections, we will look at some small F# programs, describing some important aspects of F# along the way.
 As an introduction to F#, consider the following program: